zephyrproject-rtos/zephyr/samples/subsys/canbus/canopen/README.rst

 .. code-block:: console

-   pip3 install --user canopen can
+   pip3 install --user canopen python-can

 Next, bring up the CAN interface on the test PC.
 On GNU/Linux, this can be done as follows: